 If you’re already on Vodafone then it’s good to nab these extras, but I wouldn’t move your contract over just for this.
 You can usually get a far cheaper deal by going SIM only at a challenger network, and you’ll probably save more money every month than you can claim in freebies.

 And for most of you I don’t think the Pay-as-you-go trick detailed above will be worth the effort or occasional £10 top up.
 However, if you do go to an Vue regularly at the weekend – at least twice every six weeks – then it’s a good way to pay less for your tickets.

 How does it compare to Three’s Wuntu and O2 Priority?

 I’m with Three and regularly check the Wuntu app, while Becky is with O2.
-I think both are a touch better than VeryMe, but the freebies and offers with all three can be very dependent on where you live.
-For example, this week Wuntu had a free Lindt chocolate bar from a WH Smiths Travel shop.
-I only have a normal Smiths near me, so I couldn’t use it.
+I think both used to be a touch better than VeryMe, but they are nowhere near as good as they once were and VeryMe just has the edge now.
+However the freebies and offers with all three can be very dependent on where you live.